 Being a small city, Simpsonville does not have a public transit system used by locals to get to and from work.

-The per capita income in Simpsonville in 2018 was $32,821, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
-This equates to an annual income of $131,284 for a family of four.
+The per capita income in Simpsonville in 2018 was $31,835, which is upper middle income relative to South Carolina and the nation.
+This equates to an annual income of $127,340 for a family of four.
 However, Simpsonville contains both very wealthy and poor people as well.

 Simpsonville is an extremely ethnically-diverse city.
 The people who call Simpsonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Simpsonville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Simpsonville include English, German, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Simpsonville include Irish, German, English, Italian, and Scots-Irish.

 The most common language spoken in Simpsonville is English.
 Other important languages spoken here include Spanish and French.